fbpx

 Clinical trials themselves take many forms.
 While the process is similarly split into phases for each type of research, there are different challenges at different stages for cancer trials, for example, than with trials for diabetes drugs.

-Each phase of a trial costs more than its predecessor, with phase one trials costing on average around $4 million, phase 2 trials commonly reaching $13 million and phase 3 costing an average of around $20 million.
+Each phase of a trial costs more than its predecessor, with phase one trials costing on average around $4 million, phase two trials commonly reaching $13 million and phase three costing an average of around $20 million.
 Depending on the study, phase 4 of the trial can cost up to $39 million.

 Each phase commonly takes multiple years to complete, and almost all trials end in failure at some stage of this process.
 This means that in to bring a single drug to market, there is a median capitalized R&D cost of $985 million.